Skip to Content

 I like relaxing on Playa de la Malagueta outside of peak season (when it’s busiest).
 It’s just a short stroll from the city center near the port.
 Here, you can watch fishermen bringing in their daily catch over cafe con leche in a chiringuito (local beach bar).
 There’s also a fun inflatable water park, watersports and play area nearby for little ones.

 La Caleta beach is great for hiring out pedal boats and Playa Guadalhorce offers hiking trails and a nature reserve next to the river mouth.
 Playa Pedregalejo is known for its lively bars and restaurants and El Palo Beach for snorkeling, scuba and watersports.
+Definitely things that should be part of Malaga itinerary.

 Interestingly enough Malaga is also a cruise port.
 So it is popular as a stop for people who are sailing through.